Minnesota Paycheck Calculator

 FAQs

-What taxes do Minnesotan pay?
+What taxes do Minnesotans pay?

 How much do you make after taxes in Minnesota?

-The post-tax take home pay of a single Minnesotan who earns $69,000 per annual is $52,365.86.
+The post-tax take-home pay of a single Minnesotan who earns $69,000 per annual is $52,365.86.

 Married filers with a combined annual income of $138,000 will take home $104,512.62 after taxes.